mdweber/hello-world/README.md

 You can even open pull requests in your own repository and merge them yourself.
 It’s a great way to learn the GitHub Flow before working on larger projects.

 This is an edit I made in a repository on my local PC.
+Here is [how to review and commit] (https://help.github.com/desktop-beta/guides/contributing-to-projects/committing-and-reviewing-changes-to-your-project/) changes.